SandraFernandz/SandraFernandz/README.md

 ### About me

-- 👋🏽  Hi, I’m @SandraFernandz
+- 👋🏽  Hi, I’m Sandra Fernández born in Barcelona, currently living with my family in Munich.
 - 💎  I’m interested in Programming, Design, Philosophy, Architecture, Art and Yoga & Meditation.
 - 💫  Currently learning to code and I'm loving it!
 - 💬  Fluent in Spanish, English, German, French and Catalan.
 I have studied in Japan and have some basic knowledge in Russian.